Sharathp9585/Business_Insights_360_Power-BI/README.md

 ### Executive View
 A high-level executive dashboard that consolidates key insights from all dimensions of the business.
 Provide a centralized view to executives, offering comprehensive and strategic overviews across various facets of the organization.
 ![exec](https://github.com/Sharathp9585/Business_Insights_360_Power-BI/assets/155342101/5dc5f37a-b129-41ba-8104-d9653a5b4a98)
+## Project Outcomes

+The implementation of Power BI dashboards addressed several challenges and yielded significant outcomes for Atliq Hardware:

+### Overcoming Regional Challenges:

+The project successfully navigated and mitigated substantial challenges faced by Atliq Hardware, particularly in Latin America.
+The Power BI dashboards provided a comprehensive understanding of regional dynamics, aiding strategic decision-making and contributing to the mitigation of significant losses.

+### Efficient Data Analysis Beyond Excel:

+By transitioning from relying solely on Excel to implementing Power BI, the company overcame limitations related to its size and extensive data.
+The project empowered Atliq Hardware with advanced analytics capabilities, enabling more efficient and insightful data analysis, thereby enhancing overall operational efficiency.

+### Enhanced Transparency and Decision-Making:

+The Power BI dashboards fulfilled stakeholders' need for increased transparency in data.
+The project delivered clear and accessible visualizations, facilitating data-driven decision-making across diverse markets and functions.
+This enhanced transparency not only improved decision-making processes but also fostered a more collaborative and informed organizational culture.

+## 📊 Learned Technical Skills

+### Languages:
+- 📊 SQL
+- 💡 DAX language
+- 🗄️ M language (for creating date tables)

+### Tools:
+- 📊 PowerBi Desktop
+- 📈 Excel
+- 🛠️ DAX studio (utilized for optimizing reports)
+- 📂 Project charter file (for comprehensive project management)

+### PowerBI Technical Proficiency:
+- 📊 Creating calculated columns
+- 📏 Crafting measures using DAX language
+- 🛠️ Mastering data modeling for effective visualization
+- 🔄 Leveraging Bookmarks for seamless visual switching
+- 🚀 Page navigation with buttons for user-friendly reports
+- 📅 Creating date tables using M language
+- 🔄 Dynamic titles based on applied filters
+- 📊 Incorporating KPI indicators for strategic insights
+- 🎨 Conditional formatting of visual values
+- 🛠️ Implementing data validation techniques

+### PowerBI Services and Deployment:
+- 📈 Navigating PowerBi services for cloud-based capabilities
+- 🚀 Efficiently publishing reports to PowerBi services
+- ⚙️ Configuring personal gateways for data auto-refresh setup

+### Business Related Terms Acquired:
+- 💰 Gross Price
+- 📉 Pre-Invoice Deductions
+- 📈 Post-Invoice Deductions
+- 💵 Net Invoice Sale
+- 📈 Gross Margin
+- 💰 Net Sales
+- 💼 Net Profit
+- 📉 COGC (Cost of Goods Sold)
+- 📅 YTD (Year to Date)
+- 📆 YTG (Year to Go)